 It is not only homeowners who benefit from residential renderings.
 CAD drafting services, interior designers, and general contractors alike can all make use of such work.
 As a three-dimensional representation of a home can transport the viewer into the location.
 This could mean certain aspects of the construction project may present themselves that otherwise might have gone unnoticed, ultimately causing costly construction changes.
 With the aid of a virtual rendering, the immersive experience allows every feature to be taken into account and modified as needed in advance.

-As far as the process itself goes, 3D residential rendering design is a technical process that takes place on computer-aided design (CAD) software.
+As far as the process goes, 3D residential rendering design is a technical process that takes place on computer-aided design (CAD) software.
 Designers take two-dimensional blueprints and project them into three dimensions.
 These renderings take on a new life in this novel form, something that architects, interior designers, and homeowners can all appreciate.

 The computer applications that designers use include programs such as: